Do you know how long it takes for people to decide whether to stay on your website?

 At MailerLite, we use images of our team across our website and blog.
 The people who work at our company are unique to us, so using these images helps our website stand out.

 Ogilvy is a leading advertising agency, so it’s important the company website catches the eye of visitors.
-One way the company does this is via animations that come into effect as visitors scrolls down the home page.
+One way the company does this is via animations that come into effect as visitors scroll down the home page.

 MailerLite customers can use our animations feature to add a similar effect to their websites.
 Choose either fade, flip up, or zoom effects to easily add animation to your pages.
 Below you can see an example of a page with the flip-up effect.